 Yarrow (Achillea millefolium), 3 plants in 7 cm pots

 Wild Yarrow (Achillea millefolium) is a strong, easy to grow plant that forms attractive flat-topped clusters of white, occasionally pink, flower heads over a long period, from at least June to November.
+As for the scientific name, Achillea refers to the Greek god, Achilles, who is said to have used it to treat battle injuries and millefolium, a thousand leaves, to the feathery appearance of the leaves.

 You are buying three, well-rooted plants in 7 cm square pots.